caseyg/archive.caseyagollan.com/reading.markdown

   - title: The Twenty-four Hour Mind
     author: Rosalind Cartwright
   - title: Nick Harkaway
   - title: 'Alone Together: Why We Expect More from Technology and Less from Each Other'
     author: Sherry Turkle
   - title: Amusing Ourselves to Death
     author: Neil Postman
   - title: 'Close to the Machine: Technophilia and Its Discontents'
     author: Ellen Ullman
-  - title: If on a winter's night a traveller
+  - title: "If on a winter's night a traveller"
     author: Italo Calvino
   - title: The Pleasures and Sorrows of Work
     author: Alain De Botton